William Le Baron Jenney: Life and career

-At École Centrale Paris, he learned the latest iron construction techniques as well as the classical functionalist doctrine of Jean-Nicolas-Louis Durand (1760–1834) - Professor of Architecture at the Ecole Polytechnique.
+At École Centrale Paris, he learned the latest iron construction techniques as well as the classical functionalist doctrine of Jean-Nicolas-Louis Durand (1760–1834) – Professor of Architecture at the Ecole Polytechnique.
 He graduated in 1856, one year after his classmate, Gustave Eiffel, the designer of the Eiffel Tower.

-In 1861, he returned to the US to join the Union Army as an engineer in the Civil War, designing fortifications for Generals Sherman and Grant.
+In 1861, he returned to the US to join the Union Army as an engineer in the American Civil War, designing fortifications for Generals Sherman and Grant.

 By the end of the war, he had become a major, and was Engineer-in-Charge at Nashville's Union headquarters.
-After the war, in 1867, Jenney moved to Chicago and began his own architectural office, which specialized in commercial buildings and urban planning.
+After the war, in 1867, Jenney moved to Chicago, Illinois and began his own architectural office, which specialized in commercial buildings and urban planning.

 During the late 1870s, he commuted weekly to Ann Arbor, Michigan, to start and teach in the architecture program at the University of Michigan.
-In later years future leaders of the Chicago School like Louis Sullivan, Daniel Burnham, William Holabird, and Martin Roche, performed their architectural apprenticeships on Jenney's staff.
+In later years, future leaders of the Chicago School like Louis Sullivan, Daniel Burnham, William Holabird, and Martin Roche, performed their architectural apprenticeships on Jenney's staff.
+In 1884, budding architect D. Everett Waid joined Jenney's firm Jenney & Mundie in Chicago as a draftsman and remained there until 1894.